meyerlor/acugis_sftp_tool/docs/plugin.rst

 Some specific use cases are:

-- Liamap: While it is still neccessary to create a Repository on disk and register it via Lizmap admin, once you have done so the plugin can transfer the project as well as update files as needed.
+- Lizmap: While it is still neccessary to create a Repository on disk and register it via Lizmap admin, once you have done so the plugin can transfer the project as well as update files as needed.

 - QWC2: Can be used to upload to /scan directory.
 Once uploaded, Configuration Utility must still be run for the project.